Ry-an7/Echoes-of-Art/README.md

 - [Setup](#setup)
 - [Usage](#usage)
 - [Acknowledgements](#acknowledgements)
--

 ## Project Overview

-Echoes of Art is a creative AI project for IAT460 that transforms sound into visual art using Neural Style Transfer (NST).
-This project takes audio inputs (such as environmental noise, speech, music, etc.), converts them into spectrograms, and applies pre-trained deep learning models to generate unique images inspired by five famous paintings.
-The result is a visual representation of sound that project challenges how sound, which is traditionally viewed as an auditory sensation, can be reimagined in the visual sense.
+Echoes of Art is a creative AI project developed for IAT460: Generative AI and Computational Creativity.
+It explores how sound can be visually represented by converting audio inputs such as music, speech, or environmental noise into spectrograms and then stylizing them using Neural Style Transfer (NST).
+The result is a visual representation of sound that challenges the traditional notion of audio as solely an auditory experience, reimagining it through visual interpretation inspired by iconic works of art.

 ## Features
 - **Audio-to-Spectrogram Conversion**: The input audio is converted into a spectrogram, a visual representation of the sound frequencies.